 Introduction: Scope of stamp duty land tax on leases: Pre- implementation leases

-Only a lease that is expressly granted, or is treated as having been granted, for the first time on or after 1 December 2003 can be chargeable to stamp duty land tax (SDLT).
+A lease that is expressly granted, or is treated as having been granted, for the first time on or after 1 December 2003 is potentially chargeable to stamp duty land tax (SDLT).

 Transactions which are treated as grants of a new lease for SDLT purposes include: